AnswerDotAI/gpu.cpp/README.md

 This example is available in `examples/hello_world/run.cpp`.

-## Quick Start: Dependencies and Installation
+## Dependencies

+To build gpu.cpp, you only need:

+- `clang++` compiler installed with support for C++17.
+- python 3+ (to run the script which downloads the Dawn shared library)
+- `make` to build the project.

 The only dependency of this library is a WebGPU implementation.
 Currently we recommend using the Dawn native backend until further testing, but we plan to support other targets and WebGPU implementations (eg the web, or possibly wgpu as an alternative native backend to Dawn).

-Currently we only support Linux and MacOS.
-Windows support via WGSL is planned.
+Currently we also only support Linux and MacOS although Windows support via WGSL is planned.

-To build gpu.cpp, you should have clang installed and support C++17.
-You should also have python a python script is used to download a precompiled binary for the Dawn webgpu implementation)a precompiled binary for the Dawn webgpu implementation.

-Optionally, Dawn can be built from scratch using a cmake build option, but this is only recommended for advanced users. cmake builds take much longer than using the provided  precompiled binary as it compiles the entire WebGPU C API implementation.
+Optionally, Dawn can be built from scratch using a cmake build option, but this is only recommended for advanced users. cmake builds take much longer than using the provided precompiled Dawn shared library binary as it compiles the entire WebGPU C API implementation from scratch.

 ## Quick Start: Building and Running